-Travis Brannon is an associate in the firm’s Pittsburgh office and focuses his practice on energy and commercial matters with an emphasis on energy litigation.
-Travis represents energy production, midstream, and associated companies in multiple areas, including contract disputes, oil and gas leasing, royalty disputes, landowner class actions, real property advising, and environmental compliance.
-Also, Travis has experience counseling energy clients on legislative and regulatory developments at both the state and federal level.
+Travis Brannon is an energy partner in the firm's Pittsburgh office and focuses his practice on commercial matters with an emphasis on energy litigation.
+Travis represents companies focused on modern energy solutions in multiple areas, including business disputes, royalty disputes, class actions, and project development.
+Also, Travis counsels energy clients on legislative and regulatory developments at both the state and federal level.

-Travis' energy experience includes lease analysis and interpretation, royalty class actions, contract disputes, nuisance/trespass, midstream, environmental enforcement (e.g. Clean Air Act), eminent domain, and construction.
-His experience includes factual investigation, complex discovery matters, and a wide array of oral and written advocacy.
+Travis's energy experience includes complex commercial matters, insurance coverage litigation, lease analysis, royalty class actions, toxic tort class actions, nuisance/trespass, government enforcement (e.g. Clean Air Act), eminent domain, and construction.
+His experience includes every facet of litigation, including a wide array of oral and written advocacy.
 Travis also has trial and arbitration experience including first chair experiences in state and federal court.

 Travis was a summer associate in the firm’s Pittsburgh office in 2012.

 During law school, he served as a research assistant at the WVU College of Law - Center for Energy and Sustainable Development performing energy and environmental public policy work.
 Travis also previously interned with the U.S. Mine Safety and Health Administration and former U.S. Senator from Virginia, Jim Webb.